 top of page

-First Priority: Emotions and Your Relationship to God--Part 1
+First Priority: Emotional Intimacy with God--Part 1

 Have you ever been confused by your emotions?

-Everyone, me included, can say "Yes!".
-Unfortunately for many of us, we learn early on to shut this part of our nature down.
-And shutting down your emotions lands a devastating blow to our relationships at all levels.
+Unfortunately, for many of us, we learn to turn our emotions off.
+And turning your emotions off lands a devastating blow to all of our relationships at all levels.
+Including our relationship to God.
 For the Christian, it is important to understand that your emotions come from God.
 That is because you have been created in God's image.
-Meaning you are a reflection of God in human form.
+The imago Dei is one of the most unique attributes of Christian theology, and it informs every aspect of your human psychology.
+You are literally a reflection of God in human form.
+Not God mind you.
+Only God can be God, but a reflection of his image.
 Chuck Swindoll says it this way,

 When God said, “Let us make human beings in our image,” He was saying, in effect, "Humanity will be un-like anything I have created.
 No other being has a heart to love Me.
 No other created being has a mind to know Me or a will to obey Me.
 Nothing else in all of My creation has a destiny of eternity like these creatures will have.
 I will make humans distinct.
 They will have imago Dei, ‘the image of God,’ stamped on them.
 Only they will have a capacity within them to love and know and obey Me. -Charles R. Swindoll